danielpmadden/ai-osi-stack/docs/aeip-spec-v1-3.md

 supports multi-channel replication so that separate infrastructure zones can assume responsibility without breaking integrity.

 ### 4.5 Governance Layer
 Governance coordinates policy, consent, and oversight.
 Fields such as `governanceScope` specify the operational context (`pilot`, `production`, `audit-only`).
-Privacy controls are embedded here: `privacy.scope` (organizational or systemic), `privacy.consent` (explicit or implicit), `privacy.redaction` (boolean), and `privacy.justification` (narrative). `dignityCompliance` flags confirm adherence to human-rights baselines and ensures the guiding clause—“Transparency must never become surveillance.”—is respected.
+Privacy controls are embedded here: `privacy.scope` (Custodial or systemic), `privacy.consent` (explicit or implicit), `privacy.redaction` (boolean), and `privacy.justification` (narrative). `dignityCompliance` flags confirm adherence to human-rights baselines and ensures the guiding clause—“Transparency must never become surveillance.”—is respected.
 Governance metadata also encodes obligations like notification requirements, oversight checkpoints, and escalation paths.

 Governance metadata further captures accountability roles such as `responsibleOfficer`, `oversightReviewer`, and `communityLiaison`.
 These roles ensure that decision-making includes stakeholder representation.
 Policies may declare minimum